History of the Golden State Warriors: 2009–present: The Stephen Curry era

-The Warriors ended the 2013–14 season 51–31, winning more than 50 games for only the fourth time in franchise history, finishing 20 games over .500 for the first time in 22 years, and tying the 1991–92 squad for the franchise's all-time mark of 24 wins on the road.
-Even without Bogut, in the first round of the playoffs the Warriors battled the third-seed Los Angeles Clippers to a seventh and deciding game, which the Warriors lost, bringing their 2013–14 season to an end.
-It was season of many thrilling moments in which the Warriors' played in 17 regular season games decided by two points or less, six games with winning shots in the final three seconds, and seven comeback wins in which the Warriors had been behind by 15 points or more.
+The Warriors finished the 2013–14 season with a 51–31 record, surpassing 50 wins for only the fourth time in franchise history.
+They also finished 20 games over .500 for the first time in 22 years and tied the 1991–92 team for the franchise record of 24 road victories.
+Despite the absence of Andrew Bogut, the Warriors faced the third-seeded Los Angeles Clippers in the first round of the playoffs.
+The series went to a decisive seventh game, which the Warriors lost, ending their season.

+The season featured numerous closely contested games.
+The Warriors played 17 regular-season games decided by two points or fewer, including six games won on shots made in the final three seconds.
+They also recorded seven comeback victories after trailing by 15 points or more.

 In other noteworthy occurrences for the season, Curry was named to the starting lineup for the 2014 NBA All-Star Game.
 For Curry, the only Warrior named to the team, this was his first all-star appearance in five seasons as an NBA player.
 Curry hit another notable milestone in posting four triple-doubles for the season, tying a franchise record unequaled since Wilt Chamberlain in 1963–64.
 Curry also averaged career-bests in points and assists; averaging 24.0 points and 8.5 assists in the season.
 Curry and Klay Thompson continued to set league records in three-point shooting.
 On February 7, in a 102–87 win over the Chicago Bulls, the backcourt duo became the first teammates to each make a three-pointer in 30 consecutive games.
 Curry, who finished the season with 261 threes, set an individual record for most three-pointers in a span of two seasons with 533, surpassing the previous mark of 478 set by Seattle Supersonic Ray Allen in 2004–05 and 2005–06.
 Together, Thompson and Curry combined for 484 threes on the year, besting by one the NBA record they had set the year before.